 \section{Introduction}

-In the last decade, the question of spatial mapping of pressure and shear forces within the nucleon \cite{Polyakov:2002yz} has been put at the front-stage of hadron physics.
-Focusing on the valence quark sector, a large activity both on the theoretical (see for instance Ref. \cite{Lorce:2025oot,Ji:2025qax}) and experimental sides \cite{Burkert:2018bqq,Kumericki:2019ddg,Dutrieux:2021nlz} has been dedicated to the nucleon energy-momentum tensor (EMT) and its form factors.
-The main argument of these studies is that the EMT form factor $C$, containing the information regarding the pressure and shear forces due to quarks within the nucleon can be indirectly probed through deeply virtual Compton Scattering \cite{Ji:1996nm,Ji:1996ek}, bypassing the full extraction of generalised parton distribution (GPDs) thanks to dispersion relations (DRs) \cite{Anikin:2007yh,Diehl:2007jb,Dutrieux:2024bgc}.
+In the last decade, the question of spatial mapping of pressure and shear forces within the nucleon \cite{Polyakov:2002yz} has been put at the forefront of hadron physics.
+Focusing on the valence quark sector, a large activity both on the theoretical (see, for instance, Ref. \cite{Lorce:2025oot,Ji:2025qax}) and experimental sides \cite{Burkert:2018bqq,Kumericki:2019ddg,Dutrieux:2021nlz} has been dedicated to the nucleon energy-momentum tensor (EMT) and its form factors.
+The main argument of these studies is that the EMT form factor $C$, containing the information regarding the pressure and shear forces due to quarks within the nucleon can be indirectly probed through Deeply Virtual Compton Scattering (DVCS) \cite{Ji:1996nm,Ji:1996ek}, bypassing the full extraction of Generalised Parton Distribution (GPDs) thanks to dispersion relations (DRs) \cite{Anikin:2007yh,Diehl:2007jb,Dutrieux:2024bgc}.
 At leading twist, the subtraction constant can be fully understood in terms of the Polyakov-Weiss $D$-term \cite{Polyakov:1999gs}, whose first moment yields the $C$ form factor.

-However, when taking into account kinematic-power corrections \cite{Martinez-Fernandez:2025rcg}, the $D$-term is not the sole component contributing to the DVCS subtraction constant, and at first sight, the extraction of both GPDs $H$ and $E$ is necessary.
-What is more, these power corrections are not negligeable at current facilities.
-Even when considering the future Electron-Ion collider, the kinematic range is such that these corrections will be sizeable, threatening the interpretability of the DVCS subtraction constant.
+However, when taking into account kinematic-power corrections \cite{Braun:2014sta,Martinez-Fernandez:2025rcg}, the $D$-term is not the sole component contributing to the DVCS subtraction constant, and at first sight, the extraction of both GPDs $H$ and $E$ is necessary.
+What is more, these power corrections are not negligible at current facilities.
+Even when considering the future Electron-Ion Collider, the kinematic range is such that these corrections will be sizeable, threatening the interpretability of the DVCS subtraction constant.

 In this letter, we will show that this is in practice not the case, and that, even if the power corrections cannot be neglected, most of their contribution comes from the momentum distribution and the angular momentum distribution.
-So that, the DVCS subtraction constant can be seen as an experimental constraint relating momentum, pressure and angular momentum distributions within the nucleon.
+Thus, the DVCS subtraction constant can be seen as an experimental constraint relating momentum, pressure and angular momentum distributions within the nucleon.
 This will provide an experimental benchmark for both continuum and lattice QCD computation of the nucleon EMT form factors.